matt-powelldev2784/matt-powelldev2784/readme.md

 <a href="https://github.com/matt-powelldev2784/nextjs-food-take-away-app">https://github.com/matt-powelldev2784/nextjs-food-take-away-app</a>

 A food takeaway application built to explore the main features of NextJs.
-Built with: NextJs, TypeScript, Redux, Postgres, Prisma, and TailwindCSS.
+Built with NextJs, TypeScript, Redux, Postgres, Prisma, and TailwindCSS.
 Utilised NextJs features for SSR, SSG, API creation, dynamic routes, and image optimisation.
 User authentication using OAuth providers and secure email links using